adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 ```

 ## Serving static assets
 Serving static assets effectively is essential for the performance of your application.
-Regardless of how fast your AdonisJS applications are, the delivery of static assets plays a massive role in a better user experience.
+Regardless of how fast your AdonisJS applications are, the delivery of static assets plays a massive role to a better user experience.

 ### Using a CDN service
 The best approach is to use a CDN for delivering the static assets from your AdonisJS application.